 Not every shopper will be ready to buy now and may need time to mull over their purchase.
 Product and comparison pages should contain printer-friendly links that allow shoppers to print the information for later reference.
 Once printed, this also provides them a reminder of where to come back to in order to make the purchase.

 Unless products are custom priced, pricing information must clearly be presented on the product page.
 If specific pricing information cannot be added to the page you should include price ranges or “starting at” pricing.

 If you sell products to international destinations include pricing information in different currencies.
 If you support a wide range of international destinations, provide a link to a currency conversion site allowing your shoppers to make the conversions easily on their own.

 Image quality plays a significant role in the mental process of making the decision to purchase.
 All images should be of the highest quality possible.
 Poor images convey poor products.

 Add additional alternate images whenever possible.
 Enhanced image views such as larger pictures, zoomed in and multi-angle views and even video can provide additional benefit to shoppers.
 This benefit enhances trust in the products shown.

 The role of your product page is to inform and sell.
 It needs to do both.
-The better informed shoppers are, the more likely they will be not only to purchase from you, but to make the right purchase.
+The better informed shoppers are, the more likely they will be not only to purchase from you but to make the right purchase.
 A sale that later turns into a headache due to lack of information is a profit loss.
-On the other hand, giving visitors the information they need will steer them to the right product and help them make a informed purchase that creates profit not just from one sale, but repeat purchases for years to come.
+On the other hand, giving visitors the information they need will steer them to the right product and help them make an informed purchase that creates profit not just from one sale, but repeat purchases for years to come.

 There is a lot more that can be added to this, however much of that will be addressed when I talk specifically about shopping carts in the next installment.